-- 1. Import the file Samples \Statistics \Automobile.dat - 2.
-Click on the Make column, then click the Add/Remove Data Filter button on the Worksheet Data toolbar. - 3.
-Click on the filter icon that was added to the column, and uncheck all makes but Honda (Hint: Clear the check mark beside Select All, then check Honda and click OK). - Hold down the CTRL key and click and select the Make, Power and Engine Displacement columns.
-Next, right-click and select Copy Columns to... from the shortcut menu. - In the dialog that opens, expand Copy Labels and place a check mark beside Long Name and Units, then click OK.
-A new worksheet will be added to the workbook and it will contain only the Honda data, for Power and Engine Displacement. - 6.
-Click and hold the tab of the new worksheet and drag it to an empty spot in the Origin workspace to create a separate workbook. - 7.
-Click on any of the locks in the columns of this copied sheet, and select
+Import the file Samples\Statistics\Automobile.dat

+Click on the Make column, then click the Add/Remove Data Filter button V on the Worksheet Data toolbar.

+Click on the filter icon That was added to the column, and uncheck all makes but Honda (Hint: Clear the check mark beside Select All, then check Honda and click OK).

+Hold down the CTRL key and click and select the Make, Power and Engine Displacement columns.
+Next, right-click and select Copy Columns to... from the shortcut menu.

+In the dialog that opens, expand Copy Labels and place a check mark beside Long Name and Units, then click OK.
+A new worksheet will be added to the workbook and it will contain only the Honda data, for Power and Engine Displacement.

-Worksheet Filters: Lock.
+Click and hold the tab of the new worksheet and drag it to an empty spot in the Origin workspace to create a separate workbook.

+Click on any of the locks in the columns of this copied sheet, and select Worksheet Filters: Lock.
 The filter conditions will be locked to this sheet.
 If you change the filter condition in the original data sheet, this copied sheet will not be affected.

-- You can now return to the original automobile book, click the filter icon and change the filter condition to Toyota, then use Copy Columns to to create another worksheet. - Highlight column B in your Honda workbook, then right-click and choose Set As: X. Do the same for the Toyota book. - 10.
-Highlight column C in your Honda workbook and click the Scatter button ••• on the 2D Graphs toolbar.
+You can now return to the original automobile book, click the filter icon and change the filter condition to Toyota, then use Copy Columns to to create another worksheet.

+Highlight column B in your Honda workbook, then right-click and choose Set As: X. Do the same for the Toyota book.

+Highlight column C in your Honda workbook and click the Scatter button in the 2D Graphs toolbar.
 Do the same for the Toyota book.
-This gives you two plots of Power vs Engine Displacement, one for Honda, one for Toyota. - Click on the Honda graph and choose Analysis: Fitting: Linear Fit.
+This gives you two plots of Power vs Engine Displacement, one for Honda, one for Toyota.

+Click on the Honda graph and choose Analysis: Fitting: Linear Fit.
 Accept the dialog defaults and click OK.
 Do the same for the Toyota graph.
-A linear fit is performed for both datasets and an Analysis Report Sheet is generated for each. - 12.
+A linear fit is performed for both datasets and an Analysis Report Sheet is generated for each.

 Compare the fitting results for the two automobile makes.